vdam05/vdam05.github.io/_posts/2025-07-10-wireshark.md

   - Here you can search in the Packet List, Packet Details or Packet Bytes window for specific strings, hexadecimal values, or for multiple strings that matches a regex.
 - To filter for specific protocols, port numbers, IP addresses, and so on, type in the command in the bar with the bookmark in front.
 In addition, in Analyze > Display Filters, you could store commonly used filters and their function to refer later.
 It looks to be just like a programming statement, with use of boolean conditions and object properties.
 More on display filters here: [wireshark_display_link](https://www.wireshark.org/docs/wsug_html_chunked ChWorkBuildDisplayFilterSection.html)
 ![wireshark_display_filter](/images/wireshark-display.png)
+- It is similar for capture filters.
+Go to Capture > Options to manage filters.
+Choose an interface and at the bottom, you can type in a filter or multiple with the keyword 'and' or && where it says "Capture filter for selected interfaces:".

+*For either filters, best to create some basic rules so syntax is easily followed and then combine rules using boolean operations like 'and', 'or', 'not'.*

+# Streams
+Since packets are out of order, in the Analyze > Follow section, you can reconstruct the conversation from ordering the packets, such as a TCP conversation.